 This is a writer’s biography of a writer, so there are no plates and no maps.

 “Dostoevsky in Love” has none of the colour of place there is in “I am Dynamite”, Sue Prideaux’s biography of Nietzsche, or in “The Dawn Watch”, Maya Jasanoff’s biography of Conrad.
 There is one moment of colour when, after the death of his son Alyosha, who seems to have inherited his father’s epilepsy, Dostoevsky visited the holy monastery of Optima Pastyn, the heart of Russian Orthodoxy, with its blue cupolas, deep in the forest.
 Many biographers, and some of their readers, associate themselves with their hero subject.
 Clearly Christofi does with Dostoevsky.
-I did with Conrad and Nietzsche, I couldn’t with Dostoevsky and was pleased “In Love” was shorter than much of Dostoevsky’s novels .
+I did with Conrad and Nietzsche, I couldn’t with Dostoevsky and was pleased “In Love” was shorter than many of Dostoevsky’s novels .